fedang/fedang.net/content/posts/setting-up-ly.md

 +++
-title = 'Setting up Ly on Gentoo' date = 2025-01-08T01:00:52+01:00 summary = "My experience with installing the `ly` display manager." categories = [ "linux", "guide" ] tags = [ "linux", "gentoo", "display-manager", "ly", "tty" ]
+title = 'Setting up Ly on Gentoo' date = 2025-01-08T01:00:52+01:00 categories = [ "linux", "guide" ]
+tags = [ "linux", "gentoo", "display-manager", "ly", "tty" ]
+#summary = "My experience with installing the `ly` display manager."
+summary = """After my TTY login run into trouble, I decided to try the `ly` display manager. \
+I described what I did in order to install and enable it on my Gentoo system."""
 +++

 > Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.